openml/automlbenchmark/README.md

 ## Installation
 To run the benchmarks, you will need:
 * Python 3.5+.
-* PIP3: ensure you have a recent version, this has been tested with `pip3 18.1`: if necessary, upgrade your pip using `pip3 install --upgrade pip==18.1`.
+* PIP3: ensure you have a recent version, this has been tested with `pip3 18.1` and `pip3 19.0.1`.
+If necessary, upgrade your pip using `pip3 install --upgrade pip` or specify a working version with `pip3 install --upgrade pip==19.0.1` .
 * the Python libraries listed in [requirements.txt](requirements.txt): it is strongly recommended to first create a [Python virtual environment](https://docs.python.org/3/library/venv.html#venv-def) (cf. also [Pyenv](https://github.com/pyenv/pyenv): quick install using `curl https://pyenv.run | bash` or `brew install pyenv`) and work in it if you don't want to mess up your global Python environment.
+* the [OpenML Python](https://github.com/openml/openml-python) client library.
+(The Python requirements currently fail installing in some environments if `openml` is included in `requirements.txt` when `numpy` is not already installed, that's why we need to install this one separately).
 * [Docker](https://docs.docker.com/install/), if you plan to run the benchmarks in a container.

 ```bash